umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 ## Uninstalling packages like The Starter Kit

-The Starter Kit provides you with a boilerplate solution to build upon - the package installs document types, templates, media, content, and everything else needed to set up a simple website.
-There's little custom code/functionality involved, and that is usually the case for such (starter kit/starter websites) packages.
+The Starter Kit provides you with a boilerplate solution to build upon.
+The package installs Document Types, Templates, media, content, and everything else needed to set up a small website.
+There is little custom code/functionality involved, and that is usually the case for such (starter kit/starter websites) packages.

 To uninstall a package, either run a command like